-In the Sixth Form, Edexcel Geography has been a popular and successful subject, with many students going on to higher education.

-Geography (and its related subjects like Geology and Environmental Science) opens up a variety of career opportunities in industry, commerce, local and central government and education.
+In the Sixth Form, Geography has been a popular and successful subject, with many students going on to higher education.
+Geography (and its related subjects like Geology and Environmental Science) opens a variety of career opportunities in industry, commerce, local central and government and education.

-Fieldwork is compulsory as part of the course and the students will investigate both physical and human geography over 4 days which will provide an introduction to the nature and process of a high-quality geographical enquiry
+Fieldwork is compulsory as part of the course and the students will investigate both physical and human geography over 4 days which will provide an introduction to the nature and process of a highquality geographical enquiry